 Image to Base64 Converter - Encode Images Online

 Encode images into Base64 strings with our free Image to Base64 Converter .
-Upload JPEG, PNG, GIF, or SVG files and get the Base64 encoded output instantly — ready to embed in HTML, CSS, JavaScript, or use as data URIs.
-No software installation required.
+Upload JPEG, PNG, GIF, WebP, or SVG files and get the Base64 encoded output instantly — ready to embed in HTML, CSS, or JavaScript, or to use as a data URI.
+No software installation required, and the file never leaves your browser.

 How to Convert Image to Base64